Not mentioned on

 - After agreeing in principle to

-buy but before legally committing to long-lease or purchase the property it is recommended you use a local chartered surveyor to give you (a)
+buy but before legally committing to long-lease or purchase it is recommended you use a local chartered surveyor to give you (a)

 a written report on the condition of the property; (b) an unbiased present